ashmit27j/ashmit27j.github.io/README.md

 # Portfolio Website

-Welcome to my portfolio website!
-This is a showcase of my best projects and skills as I journey towards becoming a full-stack web developer.
+Welcome to my portfolio!
+This site showcases my projects and skills as I work towards becoming a full-stack web developer.

+---

 ## About Me

-I am currently studying web design and aspiring to become a full-stack web developer.
-I have a strong foundation in basic JavaScript, HTML, and CSS, and I have experience working with various frameworks, including Tailwind, Bootstrap, and React.
-Additionally, I have a background in several programming languages that I have previously learned.
+I'm an aspiring full-stack web developer with a solid foundation in web design, basic JavaScript, HTML, and CSS.
+I've also worked extensively with frameworks like Tailwind CSS, Bootstrap, and React.
+My background includes experience in multiple programming languages and continuous learning in web technologies to refine my skills.

+---

 ## Skills